sanko/Finance-Alpaca/README.md

 If an order is no longer cancelable, the server will reject the request and and empty list will be returned.

+## `cancel_order( ... )`

+    $camelid->cancel_order( 'be07eebc-13f0-4072-aa4c-f67046081276' );

+Attempts to cancel an open order.
+If the order is no longer cancelable (example: `status` is `filled`), the server will respond with status 422, reject the request, and an empty list will be returned.
+Upon acceptance of the cancel request, it returns status 204 and a true value.

 # LICENSE

 Copyright (C) Sanko Robinson.